Franklin Lakes, New Jersey: Local government

 In July 2021, the borough council chose Susan McGowan to fill the seat expiring in December 2022 that had been held by Dennis Bonagura until resigned from office after the council implemented a nepotism policy that would impact the possibility that his son could have been hired by the borough as a police officer.
 Bonagura ran for office again in November 2021 and was elected to serve the balance of his own unexpired term.

 The borough administrator is Gregory C. Hart.

 Emergency services

-The Franklin Lakes Police Department is headed by Chief Carmine Pezzuti.
+The Franklin Lakes Police Department is headed by Chief Mark McCombs.

 The Franklin Lakes Fire Department is an all-volunteer fire department, founded in 1924.
 The FLFD has two locations, one known as "Headquarters" which is located off of Franklin Avenue, and the other is the "Southside" Firehouse, located on Franklin Lakes Road.
 The current chief of the FLFD is Chuck Bohny.

 The Franklin Lakes Office of Emergency Management is located at 745 Franklin Avenue.
 The current Emergency Management Coordinator is Joe Barcelo.

 Federal, state, and county representation

-Franklin Lakes is located in the 9th congressional district and is part of New Jersey's 40th state legislative district.
+Franklin Lakes is located in the 9th congressional district and is part of New Jersey's 40th legislative district.

-In redistricting following the 2010 census, the borough was in the 5th congressional district, which was in effect from 2013 to 2022.